halsted/udacity_3D_object_detection/README.md

 ![image](https://user-images.githubusercontent.com/7365421/192372536-a503f0cb-f7f2-4443-9c34-949a551ea62a.png)
 ![image](https://user-images.githubusercontent.com/7365421/192373313-651b389e-ce41-400f-960c-019586bf1d28.png)

+In Frame 0, tail-lights and bumpers can be seen in the range image (intensity channel).
+There seems to be a line of parked cars on the left side of the road and a truck and car in the right lane, travelling in the same direction as the Waymo car.
+In the lidar point-cloud (LPC), the side-view mirrors of the vehicles can be detected as well as the shape of the vehicle.

 ### #2 - Frame 15
 ![image](https://user-images.githubusercontent.com/7365421/192373812-671051c9-3dd9-423a-a8ce-c0f3c6f07a37.png)
 ![image](https://user-images.githubusercontent.com/7365421/192374402-ddfbb74f-4801-4ce7-8c8b-4160721c7349.png)

+In Frame 15, the same vehicles and the same features (tail-lights, bumpers and side-view mirrors) as in Frame 0 can be seen.

 ### #3 - Frame 30
 ![image](https://user-images.githubusercontent.com/7365421/192375796-60428906-a5ca-4e47-a9e1-8b2de4457d02.png)
 ![image](https://user-images.githubusercontent.com/7365421/192376225-1e66064f-92be-4210-9912-9d942b108938.png)

+In Frame 30, the same features as in Frames 0 and 15 can be seen.
+The Waymo car has caught up to the truck and is in the process of passing it.

 ### #4 - Frame 45
 ![image](https://user-images.githubusercontent.com/7365421/192377170-50b66552-11c6-443d-88da-b453f34b711d.png)
 ![image](https://user-images.githubusercontent.com/7365421/192377875-be952fae-2ce1-494b-b7fe-314a65065346.png)

+In Frame 45, the range image shows the side view of two cars, one on each side of the Waymo car.
+There are also two cars ahead of the Waymo car in the right lane.

 ### #5 - Frame 60
 ![image](https://user-images.githubusercontent.com/7365421/192378149-5c5d0892-0f0c-4dfe-b606-7d04c050a68b.png)
 ![image](https://user-images.githubusercontent.com/7365421/192378436-ccebcab9-931f-4d58-bb5a-a1795c09d07a.png)

+In Frame 60, there are two cars in the right lane ahead of the Waymo car.
+The range image clearly shows the tail-lights and bumpers.
+The LPC also shows these vehicles and shows the general shape of the vehicles.
+A car approaching on the left is also clearly visible in the LPC.

 ### #6 - Frame 75
 ![image](https://user-images.githubusercontent.com/7365421/192379793-99e8ae01-f795-4c1d-82d8-13024092fa08.png)
 ![image](https://user-images.githubusercontent.com/7365421/192380247-169c1e42-6094-45fd-b4f4-1fab41859546.png)

+Frame 75 shows the same two vehicles in the right lane.
+There is a vehicle approaching on the left side of the road, but it appears to be a different vehicle from the one on Frame 60.
+The general vehicle shape can be seen in the LPC.

 ### #7 - Frame 90
 ![image](https://user-images.githubusercontent.com/7365421/192380515-e9831f42-98e0-4876-95cd-16da371e040c.png)